Sancho makes more history with 25th Bundesliga goal for Borussia Dortmund | Goal.com

 It also took him to a notable landmark – one achieved while still in his teens.

-No player in Bundesliga history has been this prolific at such an earlyy stage of their career.
+No player in Bundesliga history has been this prolific at such an early stage of their career.

 Sancho will not turn 20 until March 25, giving him plenty of time to add even more strikes to his ever-growing collection.